newdrake708233-prog/DarkGPT/README.md

 # Despite having less params and training data then v0.2, training data is
 # significantly more efficeint data used for training, and has more steps, meaning data is
-# being used more efficiently, producing much bette responses.
+# being utilised more efficiently, producing much bette responses.
 ```
-Check releases:
+Other releases:

 _DarkGPT v0.2_